094459/newsletter-oss-projects/README.md

 **active-active-cache**

 [active-active-cache](https://aws-oss.beachgeek.co.uk/3o5) is a repo that helps you build a solution that implements an active-active cache across 2 AWS regions, using ElastiCache for Redis.
 This solution is automated with CDK and SAM.(#189)

+**activerecord-dsql-adapter**

+[activerecord-dsql-adapter](https://aws-oss.beachgeek.co.uk/47u) is a new project from Samuel Cochran that provides the beginnings of an Active Record connection adapter for Amazon's AWS Aurora DSQL database.(#206)

 **ai-driven-sql-generation**